 Jersey's International Position

 In Jersey certain professionals and/or businesses are required to be regulated and/or registered with the appropriate local authority.
-It is therefore advised that when considering or enquiring about relocation to Jersey that you take into consideration and research the requirements on Island for your profession and business.
+It is therefore advised that when considering or enquiring about relocation to Jersey that you take that into account and research the requirements on Island for your profession and business.

 The medicinal cannabis industry is an area of future economic focus for Jersey and regulation of this industry (growing, extraction and export) is still under development.

-An Introduction To Tax & Policy In Jersey
+An Introduction to Tax and Policy in Jersey

-- non-discrimination between resident and non-resident owned companies; and
+- non-discrimination between resident and non-resident owned companies

 - tax neutrality combined with transparency and information exchange.

-In 2004 under the EU Savings Directive (EUSD) Jersey voluntarily entered into bilateral agreements with all EU members states NB: the EUSD has now been repealed and replaced with the Automatic Exchange of Information (AEOI) of which Jersey is also committed – see next section.
+In 2004 under the EU Savings Directive (EUSD) Jersey voluntarily entered into bilateral agreements with all EU members states.
+The EUSD has now been repealed and replaced with the Automatic Exchange of Information (AEOI) of which Jersey is also committed – see next section.

 Jersey has signed and ratified numerous Tax Information Exchange Agreements (TIEAs) and Double Taxation Agreements (DTAs).
-Therefore the Island has legal frameworks for EOIR with all EU MS, either through a TIEA /or/ DTA /or/ through the Council of Europe/OECD Multilateral Convention on Mutual Administrative Assistance in Tax Matters (MAC).
-NB: The information on this page in regard to existing and future TIEAs, DTAs and MAC agreements was correct as at 1 February 2019.
+Therefore, the Island has legal frameworks for EOIR with all EU MS, either through a TIEA /or/ DTA /or/ through the Council of Europe/OECD Multilateral Convention on Mutual Administrative Assistance in Tax Matters (MAC).
+(The information on this page in regard to existing and future TIEAs, DTAs and MAC agreements was correct as at 1 February 2019).

 Jersey has TIEAs with 39 countries these are listed below in alphabetical order (not in order of date of entry into force).